 If you have a cycle then reach Jordaan, or else get on the tram to reach Westermarkt tram station.
 From here, walk to the Engelschmann Bridge, and take a right after the bridge.
 Continue walking straight in the direction of Bloemgracht.
 You will arrive at a narrower canal with tiny bridges which I think have the best views.

 The first one is right opposite Anne Frank Haus and you can see the Westerkerk (a big Church) too.
 Below are a few options of what you can do here: Find a nice bench to enjoy the view, or walk further in any direction from here.

-If you want to visit the Ann Frank House, then you have to pre-book a time slot to avoid excessively long queues.
+If you want to visit the Anne Frank House, then you have to pre-book a time slot to avoid excessively long queues.

 Alternatively, you can visit Paradox Coffeeshop to enjoy Amsterdam’s weed scene.
 Honestly, that isn’t something that interests me anymore but it did during my first few visits to Amsterdam.

 If you want to walk further, then I recommend you head to Bridge 62 on Princengracht and enjoy more lovely sights.
 I also have a post with top Instagram spots in Amsterdam, and many of them are in this neighborhood.

 Another option would be to walk towards the Singel Canal and walk along Bloemenmarkt, the floating flower market.
 It is open on Saturdays but not on Sundays.